Primary Navigation Mobile

 Using a speed camera detector in France

 There is a total ban on using speed camera detection equipment, such as radar scanners and GPS trackers for fixed speed cameras, on French roads.
 If you have a standalone device, leave it at home.
-If your satnav or navigation app gives speed camera locations, make sure you turn the function off before traveling.
+If your satnav or navigation app gives speed camera locations, make sure you turn the function off before travelling.

 Rules of the road in France